-I have been a military spouse blogger for eight years this month.
+I have been a military spouse blogger for eleven years now.
 During all this time I have connected with so many other bloggers out there.
 Some of them are other Army wives, and others are from other branches.
 Some have had similar experiences to me, and others have had very different ones.

 If you have just started a deployment, you might not know what to do or even where to go for advice.
 The good news is that there are a lot of places you can go to find what you need.
 You have your FRG, although the FRG doesn’t always work out for everyone.
 You also have your friends who have gone through a deployment too.
 But sometimes all of their spouses are home as you try to make sense of yours being away.